grubstarstar/linkedin-messenger/README.md

 Built using:
 * Node.js / Express.js

+Consists of:
-* contains a node module I made which handles the linked in OAuth 2.0 stuff neatly
+* a node module I made which handles the linked in OAuth 2.0 stuff neatly
 * a web UI for sending messages based on the profile of the user and the apps permissions to the Linkein API